inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 The second example simulation demonstrates the use of two radio medium modules to optimize the simulation.
-The simulation can be run by choosing the ``IndependentFrequencyBandsTwoScalarRadioMediumModules`` configuration from the ini file:
+The simulation can be run by choosing the ``IndependentFrequencyBandsTwoRadioMediumModules`` configuration from the ini file:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: IndependentFrequencyBandsTwoScalarRadioMediumModules
+   :start-at: IndependentFrequencyBandsTwoRadioMediumModules
    :end-at: 6
    :language: ini